xinyu-dev/cas/README.md

 # Django Application (Volunteer Hub) Deployed on Elastic Beanstalk

-Created a Django application [the volunteer hub](https://hub.chineseantibody-dev.org).
+Created a Django application for the [CAS volunteer hub](https://hub.chineseantibody-dev.org).
+Deployed on Elastic Beanstalk

 # Collection of Scripts and Templates (2020)